-Guidelines regarding the factors to be taken into account in determining numerical goals will be included in a Code of Good Practice.
-However, the factors listed in section 42(a) (Assessment of compliance) are relevant to setting numerical goals in each organisation.

-- (4) When determining whether a person is suitably qualified for a job, an employer must- - (a) review all the factors listed in subsection (3); and - (b) determine whether that person has the ability to do the job in terms of any one of, or any combination of those factors. - (5) In making a determination under subsection (4), an employer may not unfairly discriminate against a person solely on the grounds of that person's lack of relevant experience. - (6) An employment equity plan may contain any other measures that are consistent with the purposes of this Act.
+- (d) the timetable for each year of the plan for the achievement of goals and objectives other than numerical goals; - (e) the duration of the plan, which may not be shorter than one year or longer than five years; - (f) the procedures that will be used to monitor and evaluate the implementation of the plan and whether reasonable progress is being made towards implementing employment equity; - (g) the internal procedures to resolve any dispute about the interpretation or implementation of the plan; - (h) the persons in the workforce, including senior managers, responsible for monitoring and implementing the plan; and - (i) any other prescribed matter. - (3) For purposes of this Act, a person may be suitably qualified for a job as a result of any one of, or any combination of that person's- - (a) formal qualifications; - (b) prior learning; - (c) relevant experience; or - (d) capacity to acquire, within a reasonable time, the ability to do the job. - (4) When determining whether a person is suitably qualified for a job, an employer must- - (a) review all the factors listed in subsection (3); and - (b) determine whether that person has the ability to do the job in terms of any one of, or any combination of those factors. - (5) In making a determination under subsection (4), an employer may not unfairly discriminate against a person solely on the grounds of that person's lack of relevant experience. - (6) An employment equity plan may contain any other measures that are consistent with the purposes of this Act. - (7) The Director-General may apply to the Labour Court to impose a fine in accordance with Schedule 1, if a designated employer fails to prepare or implement an employment equity plan in terms of this section.

-21. Report5
+21. Report